nightnei/wpcom-cleanser/README.md

 ## Usage Instructions
 1. Open the Extension: Click the "WPcom Cleanser" icon in your Chrome toolbar
-2. Click on the "Settings" button in the top right corner and follow teh instructions for "Authorization header"
+2. Click on the "Settings" button in the top right corner and follow the instructions for "Authorization header"
 <img src="./imgs/readme/authorizationHeader.png" />
 3. Click "Save settings"
 4. Have fun!

 ## Troubleshooting & Notes
 1. Sometimes you can encounter errors with A4A sites deletion.
-It's expected, since deleteion of their plans takes some time at the backend.
+It's expected, since deletion of their plans takes some time at the backend.
 Just try to delete them again in 1-2 minutes.
+2. The extension removes items sequentially, so keep it open until the process completes.
+This approach avoids overloading our servers.
+We may later rewrite it to send all requests simultaneously.

+## Contacts
-2. If you see some issues or need some functionality - feel free to create a branch with proposed changes or add an issue to this repo.
+If you encounter issues or need new functionality, create a branch with proposed changes or add an issue to this repo.
-3. Any questions - menthiuon me (@nightnei) here ort in Slack.
+For questions, mention me (@nightnei) here or on Slack.